zhoujiagen/learning-dbms/docs/overview/DBMSArch.md

 #### 7.2 Memory Allocator

-context-based memory allocator: more efficient and easier to debug.
+**context-based memory allocator**: more efficient and easier to debug.

 #### 7.3 Disk Management Subsystems